Top-tier operator domains among the 2,040 blocked by Brazil government

 It is not known whether this is the final list.
 The SPA could update it over the next few days as it did with its list of approved operators.

-Four additional operators were added to the approved list 3 October after an administrative error left them off the first time — Stake, Hiper Bet and LBBR were added 9 October.
+Four additional operators were added to the approved list 3 October after an administrative error left them off the first time – Stake, Hiper Bet and LBBR were added on 9 October.
 The list stands at 89 operators and 213 brands which can remain active ahead of the licensed launch in January.

-Companies authorised to operate until December will also be monitored, secretary Dudena warned.
+Companies authorised to operate until December will also be monitored, Secretary Dudena warned.
 If said operators violate any of Brazil’s laws, such as the Consumer Protection Code and the Child and Adolescent Statute, they risk having their application rejected.

 “Companies that are operating are jointly responsible for their actions.
-Even those on the current positive list are also being analysed and all their behavior will be taken into consideration until the final decision on the final authorisation,” Dudena said.
+Even those on the current positive list are also being analysed and all their behaviour will be taken into consideration until the final decision on the final authorisation,” Dudena said.

 Banned operators still have time to apply for a licence